Flight carrying Canadian cruise passengers who tested negative for coronavirus on way home | CBC News

 The total number of confirmed coronavirus cases in Canada remains eight — five in British Columbia and three in Ontario, according to the Public Health Agency of Canada.
 There have been no deaths in Canada.

-On Thursday, Japan said another 13 people from the ship had tested positive for COVID-19, bringing the total to more than 630.

-The increase came after local media reported that two Japanese citizens who had contracted the virus while on the ship had died.
+Japan reported the deaths of two elderly passengers from the Diamond Princess on Thursday, the first fatalities from aboard the ship where more than 630 cases account for the biggest cluster of infection outside China.

-The two patients who died, an 87-year-old man and an 84-year-old woman, had both tested positive for the virus although the woman's cause of death was listed as pneumonia, the Health Ministry said.
-Two government officials who had worked on the ship were infected, it added, bringing the number of infected officials to five.
+The two passengers, an 87-year-old man and an 84-year-old woman, both Japanese, had tested positive for the virus and been taken off the ship and hospitalized, Japanese public broadcaster NHK reported.

-Public broadcaster NHK reported that 27 people from the ship were in serious condition.
-Kyodo News has previously reported 29 were in serious condition.
+"Our hearts go out to the families, friends and all who are impacted by these losses," the cruise line said in a statement to CBC News.
+"All of us at Princess Cruises, as well as the crew of the Diamond Princess, offer our sincere condolences."

 Hundreds of passengers who were cleared were able to get off the ship on Wednesday, the first batch of travellers to leave the ship after the two-week quarantine ended.